Terradue/doc-developer-sandbox/source/developer/toolbox.rst

 Inspect the run executable
 ===========================

-* The ESA BEAM Toolbox has to be called in the run executable.
-We can inspect the run executable and see when and how the ESA BEAM Toolbox is used:
+* The BEAM Toolbox has to be called in the run executable.
+We can inspect the run executable and see when and how the BEAM Toolbox is used:

 .. code-block:: console